|High School:||Montini Catholic|

 Westerkamp had three catches for 40 yards and a four-yard touchdown catch against Rutgers and had a team-high three receptions for 58 yards against Purdue.
 He added five receptions for 47 yards against Minnesota.
 Westerkamp finished the 2014 season with three receptions for 81 yards against USC in the Holiday Bowl.
 He had a 65-yard touchdown reception in the third quarter for his fifth touchdown catch of the year.

 2013 (Redshirt Freshman)

 Westerkamp caught four passes for 30 yards in the season’s first five games, before becoming a bigger part of the passing game.
-He made three receptions for 53 yards at Purdue and added three catches at Minnesota.
-Westerkamp had a career-best day against Northwestern with four catches for 104 yards, and capped the day with his only touchdown of the season on the Hail Mary catch to supply the winning points.
+He made three receptions for 53 yards at Purdue, and also added three catches at Minnesota.
+Westerkamp had a career-best day against Northwestern with four catches for 104 yards, and capped by the touchdown.

 He caught a 27-yard pass at Michigan, then had a season-high five catches for 62 yards at Penn State.
-Westerkamp had a season-long 19-yard punt return at Minnesota, and had a 17-yard return vs. Michigan.
+Westerkamp had a season-long 19-yard punt return at Minnesota.

 Westerkamp redshirted in his first season in the program in 2012.

 Westerkamp was a record-setting receiver at Montini Catholic High School in Illinois.
 Westerkamp is the state’s all-time leader in receptions (235), receiving yards (4,618) and receiving touchdowns (68).
 Westerkamp helped lead Coach Chris Andriano’s team to state titles each of his final three seasons, capped by a memorable performance in his final prep game.
 In the 2011 Class 5A state title game against Joliet Catholic, Westerkamp had 12 catches for 353 yards and five touchdowns, leading his team to a 70-45 victory.